8l/SmallWM/README.markdown

 You should be able to easily obtain these via your package manager.
 You'll also need a C++ compiler - GNU G++ and clang++ work well.

-Other than the dependencies, the Makefile contains everything you need to build and test SmallWM.
+Other than the dependencies, the Makefile contains everything you need to build and test swm.

  - `make` compiles a version with symbols useful for debugging.
 Note that there is no optimized build - if you want an optimized version, open the Makefile and change `-g` to `-O3` in `CXXFLAGS`.

-For modifying SmallWM, the other target that you should be aware of is `make check` which compiles everything but does no linking.
+For modifying swm, the other target that you should be aware of is `make check` which compiles everything but does no linking.
 This is useful for incremental building to track compiler errors in source files.